Anarcha-feminism: Free love

 Anarchist feminists have developed a non-coercive approach to interpersonal relationships, which particularly upholds the value of consent.
 Anarchist feminists such as Voltairine de Cleyre and Emma Goldman fiercely criticised the institution of marriage, as they considered it to be inherently oppressive towards women due to its lack of consent.

 Their critiques of marriage led them to advocate for and practice free love, which they held to be a remedy to women's social alienation.
 With its basis in freely-given consent, free love provided room for women to reconstruct their sexuality in a way that centered their own agency and autonomy.
-Emma Goldman herself saw sexuality as a "critical social force" of free expression, She extended this to a public defense of gay rights, with some scholars even speculating about her own sexuality.
+Emma Goldman herself saw sexuality as a "critical social force" of free expression, She extended this to a public defense of gay rights, which led to some scholars speculating about her own sexuality.

 On the other hand, free love was opposed by Lucy Parsons, who criticised it as being inconsistent with anarchism and for its increased risks of pregnancy and sexually transmitted infections, instead arguing for a form of "monogamy without marriage".